 When requested by a supplier to do so, consider the following:

 - You may return an unsigned, but otherwise completed copy of the application along with a copy of our credit information.
 Occasionally, the supplier will be satisfied with this.
 Our UC Davis Credit Reference Letter contains this information.
 Contact Procurement and Contracting Services if you need a copy of the credit reference letter.

 - Does your department have a Procurement Card?
 If so, try using that with the supplier.

-- If the supplier refuses to accept either of the above two options, consider other sources for same or equivalent product who may process your purchasing transaction without a credit application process.
+- If the supplier refuses to accept either of the above two options, consider other sources for the same or equivalent product, such as AggieBuy.

 Submitting a Credit Application

-As a last resort when you’ve tried the above avenues with no success, you absolutely require the product and cannot get it from any other source, you would need to:
+If you’ve tried the above avenues with no success, and absolutely require the product and cannot get it from any other source, you will need to:

 - Submit the application as an attachment to a KFS Purchase Agreement document.